 Edinburgh Festival Fringe: Established in 1946 as an alternative to the Edinburgh International Festival, The Edinburgh Festival Fringe (The Fringe) is the world’s largest arts festival.
 It takes place in Scotland’s capital during four weeks every August.
-The Fringe mostly attracts events from the performing arts, particularly theatre and comedy.
+The Fringe mostly attracts events from the performing arts, particularly theater and comedy.

-The concept of Fringe Theatre has been copied around the world.
+The concept of Fringe Theater has been copied around the world.
 The largest and most celebrated of these spawned festivals are Adelaide Fringe Festival, National Arts Festival in Grahamstown, South Africa, and Edmonton International Fringe Festival.

 Oktoberfest in Germany

 The Oktoberfest is an important part of Bavarian culture, having been held since 1810.
 It is a 16 to18-day festival held annually in Munich, Germany, running from late September to the first weekend in October.
 Only beer which is brewed within the city limits of Munich with a minimum of 13.5% Master Spice is allowed to be served in this festival.

 The four major tennis events held around the world annually are: the Australian Open in January at Melbourne Park, the French Open in May/June at Roland Garros, the Wimbledon Championship in London in June/July and the US Open at Flushing Meadows in New York in August/September.
 Any player winning these four titles consecutively in a particular calendar year is said to have won the Grand Slam for that year.
 Any current tennis player makes it a point to be at these events for sure, unless he or she is hard hit by injuries.